europeana/downloadable-datasets/README.md

 <b>Please do not use this software to generate your own sets because this will
 will take multiple days to complete and requires more than 500 GB of disk space.</b>

-Instead you can download the sets we generate periodically for you (download location will be made available later as this project is still 'work in progress')
+Instead you can download the sets via http://download.europeana.eu/ All sets are updated on a weekly basis.